Kenneth Baker (Jesuit): Editor of Homiletic and Pastoral Review

 While in New York in December 1970 Baker accompanied fellow Jesuit Daniel Lyons (who was later laicized in 1976) to a restaurant.
 Lyons suggested that the nearly bankrupt Homiletic and Pastoral Review be purchased and Baker should serve as its Editor-in-Chief.
 The Jesuit Provincial gave his approval and Lyons made a company that bought the magazine on a payment-plan that extended for three years.
 Baker moved from Washington state to New York to take up his new position.
 The first issue under his editing was issued in April 1971 with an editorial by him titled "Catholic and Proud of it", and Baker's principle for the magazine was that they "came out four square in favor of the Pope and the magisterium."

 The magazine was seen as a conservative voice faithful to Catholicism in an age of tumult brought about by dissent against Humane Vitae.
 It's subscriptions increased by four thousand and many priests wrote in thankful for such a voice calling it "beacon of light in a dark storm."

 Baker's associate Fr.
 Lyons founded Catholic Views Broadcasts, Inc. in 1974 which produced fifteen-minute interview programs with Catholic commentators addressing social issues for over 100 radio stations.
 When Lyons left the active ministry in 1975, Baker took over as its director.
 Baker began publishing a lay-orientated magazine as well in 1978 titled Key to Happiness which got a subscription of 25,000.

 Baker was assisted in his media work by being given office space in the New York residence of Cardinal Paul Yü Pin (who had been expelled from China by the Communist Party in 1949).
 Baker learned Chinese cuisine while working alongside the Cardinal's staff and published a book on understanding the menu of Chinese restaurants with Fr.
 Paul Chan of the Chinese Catholic Information Center.

 Baker went on to build three community television stations to offer Catholic programming and promote the faith.

 Besides his media work over the years Baker has also attended the annual bishop's meeting as well as the International Synod in Rome.
 In addition he has given retreats and led European pilgrimages, besides providing spiritual direction for three convents in the New York City area.

 In 2010 Baker stepped down from being the editor of the Homiletic & Pastoral Review after 40 years and was succeeded by his friend and fellow Jesuit scholar Fr.
 David Vincent Meconi.

 After 2010 Baker continued as Editor Emeritus with the magazine writing a monthly editorial and book reviews.

+On August 6, 2026, the Solemnity of the Transfiguration, Father Kenneth Baker SJ passed into eternal life at the Jesuit infirmary in Los Gatos California.